 Group integrity referential

-The integrity referential provides a framework for “behaving honestly and promoting a culture of integrity”.
-It comprises the policies below, among which several are part of the ENGIE anti-corruption programme, which incorporates best international standards (UK Bribery Act, US Foreign Corrupt Practices Act (FCPA), French Sapin 2 law).
+It comprises the policies below, among which several are part of the ENGIE anti-corruption program, which incorporates best international standards (UK Bribery Act, US Foreign Corrupt Practices Act (FCPA), French Sapin 2 law).

-To prevent any ethical risks that may arise over the course of a project, from the contract negotiation phase to its implementation, ENGIE has built a business consultants policy whose key elements include: an ethical risk analysis (“due diligence”) of all business consultants, the analysis of the business rationale of their missions, a framework governing compensation, traceability of selection decisions and services provided.
+To prevent any ethical risks that may arise over the course of a project, from the contract negotiation phase to its implementation, ENGIE has built a business consultant policy whose key elements include: an ethical due diligence of all business consultants, the analysis of the business rationale of their missions, a framework governing compensation, traceability of selection decisions and services provided.

 The Group wants to limit, as far as possible, the quantity and value of gifts and hospitality, whether they are given or received by Group employees.

 The gifts and hospitality policy aims to prevent any type of corruption, conflict of interests or influence peddling.
 It outlines the general principles to respect in matters of gifts and hospitality, in particular for technical and study travel, relations with public authorities and invitations to events.
 It ensures transparent practices through information requirements, prior authorization and registration.

 This ENGIE policy is applied in each BU, subsidiary and entity of the Group, and presented in the Code of Conduct for Business Relations.

 NB: The GDF SUEZ Ethics and Compliance documents available at www.engie.com apply to the ENGIE Group until they are superseded.